-So what are you to do during quarantine - or any other time you're unable to get out?
-With some creativity, you'll find plenty of fun activities for teens.
+What are teens to do on rainy days, or any other time they're unable to get out of the house?
+With the help of this list, you'll find plenty of fun activities for teens here.

 12 Ways to Play Games

+Games are classically one of the most fun things for teens to do.
 Of course, you can play video games on your computer or console, but consider these other fun game activities that allow you to be social while you play.
-Gather your friends on your favorite conferencing platform and play some games..
+Gather your friends on your favorite conferencing platform or play in person with your family.

 - Host a Jackbox party.
 Jackbox has tons of interactive games and game packs at affordable prices available to play on Steam, consoles, and even mobile devices.

 - Have a virtual game night.
-Gather with friends on your favorite video conferencing platform and play games.
+Gather with friends on your favorite video conferencing platform and play any games of your choice.

 - Create your own game.
 Whether you take an existing game and make it better or create your own using a game board template or a deck of cards, come up with an original game and invite family members to join you.